-Storing files in the cloud is also a great idea if you want to have a back-up in case your iPhone gets lost or your computer crashes.
+Storing files in the cloud is also a great idea if you want to have a back-up in case your phone gets lost or your computer crashes.
 Or you just want to be safe.

 This is the first cloud storage that I ever used and it’s been online for years now, meaning that you shouldn’t worry about it shutting down anytime soon (like Copy did a while ago).

-It also offers a paid plan in case you want to upgrade ($10 per month for 1TB of data).
+It also offers various paid plans in case you want to upgrade (starting at $9.99 per month for 2TB of data if you pay yearly).
 Check it out here.

 Google is extremely generous when it comes to offering their users free storage space in the cloud: you get 15GB for free, which is a ton for the regular user.

 It also offers, through its other services, other handy options and tools and is, overall, one of the most popular free cloud storage options out there and definitely one of the best and most complex.
-Click here to check it out.

 Rebuilt from the ashes of the once popular file sharing service Megaupload, Mega is based in New Zealand and offers a whooping 50GB of cloud storage for free and uses advanced encryption services to protect your files.